-My 13-year-old asked me a great question about her digital footprint and I’m not sure how to answer it.
-“If I go to a party someday as the designated driver and my friends are drinking and taking pictures, how can I stay out of pictures if I don’t want to be associated with them?”
+My daughter asked me a tough question.
+“If I go to a party as the designated driver and my friends are drinking and taking pictures, how can I stay out of pictures if I don’t want to be associated with them?”

 As a psychologist who works with teens and their parents, I try to stay up-to-date with the ways teens use technology.
 I do this not so that my patients think I’m cool, but to be able to anticipate some of the pitfalls and dangers of these technologies.
 I can help ensure that kids are acting safely and responsibly online.

 “What do I do if I want to leave the party and my friends want to stay?”
 It’s a great question—use it as an opportunity to come up with a plan together.
 Capitalize on this moment you have by creating an open dialogue for her to come to you with her concerns.
 Use the conversation to non-judgmentally introduce other scenarios.

 For example, what should she do if she’s the one who has been drinking and she gets left behind by a friend?
 Although she will probably say, “That will never happen!”, it’s an ideal time to plant the seeds of sensibility.
 Communicate that you’ll be there to help her through any situation, no matter how dire it may seem in the moment.